mijanur-rahman-40/mysql/doc.md

 $ sudo mysql_secure_installation

 mysql > ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '@A1a'
 % Password : @A1a

+// OR
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';

 ### Error Fixing Links :